jonfernq/Learning/OperatingSystems/MemoryManagement/ReflectionsOnMemoryManagement.md

 The open source programming tools I use are normally associated with Linux.
 On Windows.
 Docker did not even work properly on Windows until relatively recently, and deep learning experts recommend the use of a Linux machine for running deep learning models under PyTorch with a GPU.
 The biggest factor in using Linux for these programming tasks seems to be the openness of the operating system, increased certainty of what is happening in the OS, particularly for testing and ascertaining the nature of a bug when a program crashed.

 Windows experts are clear about the difficulty of ascertaining what is happening under the hood in Windows.
-This certainly stems from the closed proprietary nature of the source code, but also from a policy of not adding too much transparency and error-tracing capability to the system because this means adding extra overhead with a potential negative impact on performance (Windows memory management mystery YouTube).
+This certainly stems from the closed proprietary nature of the source code, but also from a policy of not adding too much transparency and error-tracing capability to the system because this means adding extra overhead with a potential negative impact on performance (Russinovich 2016).

 Running open source programming tools under Linux, I only encounter a memory management problem when I am processing very large files.